Dear reader of ADxS.org, please excuse the disruption.

 6. Premature ejaculation (41.6 % compared to 5 %)

-A study of 48 people suffering from lifelong premature ejaculation and 40 people without this disorder also found ADHD in 41.6% of those affected, and 5% of those not affected.16
+A study of 48 people with lifelong premature ejaculation and 40 people without this Disorder also found ADHD in 41.6 of the people with ADHD and 5% of those without.16

-Of those affected with premature ejaculation and ADHD, 2/3 were of the ADHD-HI subtype with predominant hyperactivity/impulsivity, which is otherwise only found in 8.3% of ADHD sufferers.
+Of the persons with ADHD and premature ejaculation, 2/3 were of the ADHD-HI subtype with predominant hyperactivity / impulsivity, which is otherwise only found in 8.3% of people with ADHD.

 7. Gastrointestinal disorders - 40 % (compared to 20 %)